-The goal of spinal canal stenosis surgery is to increase room within the spinal canal thereby removing neural compression.
-Spinal stenosis is a condition wherein the spinal canal gradually narrows, eventually compressing the spinal cord or one of the nearby spinal nerves.
-This condition can be caused by a variety of degenerative spine conditions, such as disc herniation, severely enlarged facet joints or ligaments, the development of bone spurs, tumors, cysts, abscess, etc. Surgery may be necessary when more-conservative treatments prove ineffective.
+The goal of spinal canal stenosis surgery is to increase room within the spinal canal, thereby relieving nerve compression.
+Spinal stenosis, also known as spinal narrowing and canal stenosis, is a condition wherein the spinal canal gradually narrows, eventually compressing the spinal cord or one of the nearby spinal nerves.

-Spinal stenosis is most frequently experienced in the lumbar and cervical spine segments in the lower back and neck, respectively.
-These sections of the spine are extremely mobile and flexible and also support significant weight-loads.
-Weight overload exaggerates wear and tear and is one of the reason neck and lower back pain is so common.
+Spinal stenosis is most frequently experienced in the cervical and lumbar spine segments (the neck and lower back).
+These sections of the spine are extremely mobile and flexible and support significant weight loads.
+Weight overload exaggerates wear and is one of the reasons neck and lower back pain is so common.
 Some types of spinal deterioration that lead to spinal stenosis include:

-- Degenerative disc disease — the degeneration of intervertebral discs can lead to disc material extruding into the spinal canal
+- Degenerative disc disease — the degeneration of spinal discs can lead to disc material extruding into the spinal canal

 - Osteoarthritis — inflamed joint tissue can enlarge, constricting the spinal canal